- Road Traffic Accident injury

 Furthermore, if the doctor is off the view that the injury is likely to lead to arthritis or other debilitating disease, this will be very relevant.
 On the other hand, if your complaints have largely subsided and you have almost made a full recovery (say after a period of one year after the accident), this will indicate that your injuries are much less severe.
 Your occupation at the time of an accident might be very relevant.
 Accordingly, if you are engaged in physically-demanding employment, the injury may have much more severe consequences (to the extent to which it will adversely affect your capacity to work) than if you are engaged in a sedentary occupation; but each case must be examined on its own merits.

-Is there tax payable on my compensation?
+Is there tax payable on my award?

 Settlement payments or Court Awards in respect of personal injuries are exempt from Income Tax.
 Accordingly, money received in this way comes within the rare category of not being taxable.
 Quite clearly, this is a major advantage to payments of this nature.
 Any income, including rental income received in respect of investment of such compensation or Court Award, is also exempt from Income Tax.
 However, for the exemption to apply, income arising from the investment must comprise of the “Sole or main” income of the individual concerned.
 In these circumstances, the Revenue Commissioners define “Sole or Main” as being more than 50%.
 In working out these calculations, they disregard any Invalidity/Disability Pension received, provided that the injury or disability which gave rise to the payment of the said Invalidity/Disability Pension, arose from the same accident.

-What if i had already suffered from injuries before the accident?
+What if I had already suffered from injuries before the accident?

 Frequently, clients will have suffered pre-accident injuries or have been complaining of back/neck injuries prior to an accident.
 In other words, you may have been involved in a previous accident or otherwise suffered back, neck, head or other complaints prior to the accident.
 The accident might render these injuries worse.
 For the present accident, one is entitled to be compensated to the extent that the present accident contributed to the worsening of your condition.

 Sometimes, it may be difficult to distinguish between the injuries or complaints which prevailed prior to the accident and those which were caused by the present accident.
 In any event, it is a matter to analyse your condition and to “apportion” the causes of the present complaints (taking into account your own complaints and doctors views as regards these aspects).
-In any event, please be reassured that you are entitled to be compensated for the extent which the present accident rendered you worse.

-Can i claim for loss of income?
+Can I claim for loss of income?

 If you suffer loss of income arising out of the accident, you are also entitled to claim for this loss.
 If your employer does not pay you because you are out of work, or you suffer a reduction in your income, you are entitled to claim this amount.
 Any loss of income suffered by a self-employed person can also be claimed (usually accounts are required from your Book-Keeper/Accountant to vouch loss of income in these cases).

 However, generally, any Social Welfare received by you is deducted from this.
 For example you receive €5,000.00 less from your employer during a three month period than you otherwise would have received, you are entitled to claim this €5,000.00.
 However, if you received, for example €2,000.00 Social Welfare during this period, the €2,000.00 would be deducted from the €5,000.00.
-Accordingly, in these circumstances, you would be entitled to compensation of €3,000.00.
+Accordingly, in these circumstances, you would be entitled to an award of €3,000.00.
 Certain types of Social Welfare are non-deductible but these are rare.

 Will the insurance company hire a private investigator to investigate my claim?